Add Water, Then Stir

 - Leave openings for doors and windows.
 There shouldn't be too many, as they will weaken the structure.
 Use wooden lintels (supports) over openings.

 - Choose a roof.
 Roofs on adobe houses traditionally vary with the location.
-Many choose thatched roofs.
-Fairly flat but not level roofs (water needs to run off) are common.
+Many people choose thatched roofs.
 Often, builders use logs or rough timbers (called vigas) as beams, with sticks laid over and between them under the roofing.
 Some people use adobe mud as roofing.
 Today, builders like terra cotta tile, wooden shingles and metal roofing.
+The roof should be fairly flat but not level since water needs to run off.

 - Select a coating.
 Builders use coatings of mud plaster, whitewash, lime plaster and cement stucco to protect adobe walls.